Is Parkinson’s disease hereditary?

 Is sitting out in the sun a substitute for bright light therapy?

 While getting the right amount of light during the day is important to all people, including Parkinson’s disease patients, it is not a substitute for the application of bright light at the strategic time during the light / dark cycle.
 Because the visual system is impaired in this disorder it needs a rather abrupt stimulus at the right time of day to treat the disorder effectively.
 In addition environmental conditions do not always guarantee that the sun will provide the right amount of light at the right time to aid in treating the condition properly.
-As a minimum, you would need to get as much sunlight during normal daylight hours but this would also be supplemented with bright light therapy at the time your doctor (whom is adequately versed in principles of clinical chronobiology), prescribes.
+As a minimum, you would need to get as much sunlight during normal daylight hours but this would also be supplemented with bright light therapy at the time your doctor (who should be adequately versed in principles of clinical chronobiology), prescribes.

 Can I use the light with cataracts or glaucoma?